VCCRI/VPOT/README.md

  To provide the annotation field that contains the gene the variant is located in.

- FORMAT :    GN	<annotation field name in VCF that holds the gene name>
+ FORMAT :    GN	&lt;annotation field name in VCF that holds the gene name>

  Example :   GN	Gene Symbol